 Tips for Safely Using Rope Halters

-- Don't leave any halter on your horse while in the pasture unless it is made to break away if the horse becomes tangled.
+- Don't leave any halter, especially a rope halter, on your horse while in the pasture unless it is made to break away if the horse becomes tangled.

 - Don't tie your horse with a rope halter.
 The narrowness of the rope can cause severe rope burn if the horse pulls back.

-- Make sure your knots are properly tied and the rope halter adjusted properly each time you use it.
+- Make sure your knots are properly tied, and the rope halter adjusted properly each time you use it.
+It shouldn’t tighten or loosen with use.

-- If you choose to use a lead line that loops through the rope halter, rather than one with a snap, make sure that the loop is small enough that the horse can not put a foot through.
-I saw an incident where a horse was being grazed with a rope halter and lead line and the horse stepped into the loop of the lead line.
-Thankfully, the horse after initially panicking, stood still for the halter to be removed.
+- If you choose to use a lead line that loops through the rope halter, rather than one with a snap, make sure that the loop is small enough that the horse cannot put a foot through.
+There have been incidents where a horse was being grazed with a rope halter and lead line, and the horse stepped into the loop of the lead line.

 - Don't yank harshly on the horse with any halter on.
-Anything that makes your horse throw its head up and back is probably counterproductive to good training.
+Anything that makes your horse throw its head up and back is counterproductive to good training.
+Encourage head down, rather than head up and back to encourage your horse to relax and be obedient.

 Where to Find Instructions to Make Rope Halters